AdBlue™ in diesel tank

 Quick and easy guide to the problem and the solution of accidentally putting AdBlue in the diesel tank.

 AdBlue™ in diesel tank: The problem and solution

-If the unfortunate situation arises that a driver has added AdBlue™ in the diesel tank, do not start the engine as this will circulate the fluid round the vehicle’s fuel system.
-AdBlue™ is not compatible with many materials so it can corrode the pipework and components.
-This can cost thousands of pound worth of damage, not to mention the loss of use of the vehicle until the tank is drained and all repairs have been carried out.
-You need to get a professional to drain the tank and flush out the system before starting the vehicle.
-So what can you do to prevent drivers from putting AdBlue™ in the fuel tank?
+If the unfortunate situation arises that a driver has added AdBlue™ in the diesel tank, this can cause costly damage.
+AdBlue™ is not compatible with many materials so it can corrode the pipework and components in the fuel system.
+This can cost thousands of pound worth of damage, not to mention the loss of use of the vehicle until a professional gas drained the tank, flushed out the system and carried out all repairs.

-Drain the tank and dispose of the contaminated fluid safely
+- Get a professional to drain the tank and dispose of the contaminated fluid safely

-Contact the vehicle manufacturer or dealer for official replacement parts that have been damaged or corroded.
+- Contact the vehicle manufacturer or dealer for official replacement parts that have been damaged or corroded